 Unfortunately, sometimes smooth sailing isn’t in the cards for everyone riding Pittsburgh’s streets.
 If you are in a crash, though.
 Here are some things you should do.

 - If you are in pain, stay put.
 Don’t try to move.
 You could end up injuring yourself even more.

 - Call 9-1-1 or tell someone else to do it for you.

 - If your crash involves a car, make sure to get the driver’s a) Contact Info b) License Plate c) Insurance Info.
 If you are not incapacitated, collect witness contact information if there are any.
 Ask someone to write down the license plate number and their own information and give it to you, or put it in your pocket.
 If a Port Authority bus is involved click here for more information on how to handle this situation.

 - Go to the hospital.
 Do not take minor injuries lightly.
 They can check for a concussion and other less obvious, but serious injuries.
-Not only will you rest better knowing that you got checked out, if you need a police report for legal reasons or to get compensated from an insurance claim, you must go to the hospital via an ambulance to trigger the report.
+Not only will you rest better knowing that you got checked out, if you need a police report for legal reasons or to get compensated from an insurance claim, you must be injured in order for an official police report to be taken.
+If there’s any doubt whatsoever, get checked out by EMS and/or a doctor.
 Read this post for more information on who pays in the event of a crash with a car, the importance of going to the hospital, and what insurance you can get to further protect yourself.

 - Get a police report to officially document the crash.
-Police are required to create a report if a participant in the incident goes to the hospital.
-An injury, no matter how small, may be the only way to guarantee a police report.
+Police are required to create a report if a participant in the incident is injured.
+An injury, no matter how small, is the only way to guarantee a police report.
 You will need one if you seek compensation for medical bills, etc.

 - Contact a lawyer.